-With a broad base of experience in complex litigation—including securities fraud, corporate governance, whistleblower cases under Dodd-Frank and the False Claims Act, and catastrophic injury cases—Josh Littlejohn plays a key role on the Motley Rice securities litigation team, particularly in cases involving healthcare.
+With a broad base of experience in complex litigation—including securities fraud, corporate governance, whistleblower cases under Dodd-Frank and the False Claims Act, and catastrophic injury and death cases—Josh Littlejohn is one of several lawyers leading Motley Rice’s securities litigation team, particularly in cases involving healthcare and e-commerce.